datsoftlyngby/soft2019spring-ai/projects/project3/README.md

 #### Part 3.2: Keras Neural Networks
 The new interesting part of the this project concerns Neural Networks.
 Code up a network similar to what was demonstrated during lectures, week 12, namely in _'Predicting with NN.ipynb'_.

-**_Hand in the code for constructing the reasoning behind your construction of the NN and the kNN.
+**_Hand in the code for constructing the NN, and your reasoning behind the chosen construction of the NN and the kNN.
 Include half a page explaining any detail that you deem valuable to discuss._**